ZadorLaboratory/mapseq-processing/etc/user_report_noinj_template.md

 1. We have checked barcode amount in controls.

-The UMI counts from negative controls are listed in the TSV named “controls.tsv”.
+The UMI counts from negative controls are listed in the TSV named “vbc_controls.tsv”.
 This background looks normal.

 1. We have calculated false positive rates.
 For target sites, the false positive rate is 0 when the UMI threshold is set above 3\.